deepset-ai/haystack/README.md

 🏃‍♀️ **[Pipelines](https://docs.haystack.deepset.ai/docs/pipelines):** This is the standard Haystack structure that builds on top of your data to perform various NLP tasks such as retrieval augmented generation, question answering and more.
 The data in a Pipeline flows from one Node to the next.
 You define how Nodes interact with each other and how one Node pushes data to the next.

-An example pipeline would consist of one `Retriever` Node, and one `PromptNode`.
+An example pipeline would consist of one `Retriever` Node and one `PromptNode`.
 When the pipeline runs with a query, the Retriever first retrieves the relevant context to the query from your data and then the PromptNode uses an LLM to generate the final answer.

 ⚛️ **[Nodes](https://docs.haystack.deepset.ai/docs/nodes_overview):** Each Node achieves one thing.
 Such as preprocessing documents, retrieving documents, using language models to answer questions, and so on.